 Learning a language can help foster a deeper understanding and appreciation for another culture, creating a global outlook and developing intercultural communications skills which will be beneficial in both a child’s personal life and for a future career.

 Learn more about the benefits of bilingual education.

 Regardless of whether you are fluent in a language or not, if you have a fundamental level and can introduce your child to key vocabulary, it is worth helping them learn the basics.
 You can also utilise other sources to introduce your child to languages.
 For example, by joining an online preschool or nursery.
 The child does not have to speak English or Mandarin at home, what is important is that they gain enough exposure to the language they’re acquiring.

 Overall, there are several unfounded and unhelpful misconceptions surrounding bilingualism.
 Being bilingual provides a wealth of opportunities, which should not be overlooked!

-If you are interested in raising your child as bilingual, see here for more information on our childcare options:
+If you are interested in raising your child as bilingual, see here for more information on our English-Mandarin childcare model: